 Even if no tax was withheld and you did not receive a W-2 G form, it is still your responsibility to report all gambling income on your federal and state tax returns, according to the IRS.

 Gambling winnings are subject to 24% federal tax, which is automatically withheld on winnings that exceed a specific threshold (see next section for exact amounts).
+These rates are the same whether you're betting with a bet365 VA bonus code or at any other operator.
 Virginia’s state tax rates range from 2% to 5.75%.
 But it doesn’t take much – an annual income of more than $17,000 – for the highest percentage to kick in.

 Breakdown of Virginia tax rates: